 And so the first time I practiced on it, it was a cold winter morning.
 The heating in the house wasn’t working.
 So there I was at 17°C (63° Farenheit) with super dry hands, sliding all over the place.

-Yes, its true that the more you sweat the more the grip improves.
+Yes, it’s true that the more you sweat the more the grip improves.
 And so I can see this mat as being great for the summer or for hot yoga making it one of the best hot yoga mats 2022.

 And so if you like a slightly wider yoga mat for your practice, you may find that this mat is not spacious enough.